Project-4-Group-8/Keeping-it-Wheel/README.md

 *
 ## Cleaned Data:

 * After the data was cleaned, we split the data into x and y values.
+Our X had the following columns : ["year","make","model","miles","trim"] and y was ["sold_price"]
-We used get_dummies to have all numerical values for our x data.
+* We used get_dummies to have all numerical values for our x data.
-*
+* We split the data into x_train,x_test, y_train and y_test and used standard scaler to standardize the data.

 ## Supervised Machine Learning Models

-We made our dataset run through multiple models.
+After the satandardizing the data, we made our dataset run through multiple models.
 Models Used :
 * RandomTreesREgressor
 * DecisionTressRegressor
 * Linear Regression
+* KNeighborsRegressor
+* GradientBoostingRegressor
+* ExtraTreesRegressor
+* AdaBoostRegressor
+* Ridge
+* Lasso
-*
+* SVR